 © 2017.
 The current demand-supply scenario for fossil fuels requires an alternative energy source with cleaner combustion products whilst production of hydrogen from anaerobic digestion involves the utilization of waste materials and zero emission of greenhouse gasses.
 However, large scale industrial application has yet not been implemented due to numerous challenges in its production, storage, and transportation.
 This review study demonstrates that production of hydrogen from anaerobic digestion is potentially a worthy alternative regarding energy density, environmental impact, and cost.
 Moreover, dependence on fossil fuel systems in the future could be minimized when biohydrogen production is feasible from renewable energy sources.

-Khan, MA, Ngo, HH, Guo, WS, Liu, Y, Nghiem, LD, Hai, FI, Deng, LJ, Wang, J & Wu, Y 2016, 'Optimization of process parameters for production of volatile fatty acid, biohydrogen and methane from anaerobic digestion', BIORESOURCE TECHNOLOGY, vol. 219, pp. 738-748.View/Download from: UTS OPUS or Publisher's site
+Khan, MA, Ngo, HH, Guo, WS, Liu, Y, Nghiem, LD, Hai, FI, Deng, LJ, Wang, J & Wu, Y 2016, 'Optimization of process parameters for production of volatile fatty acid, biohydrogen and methane from anaerobic digestion', BIORESOURCE TECHNOLOGY, vol. 219, pp. 738-748.View/Download from: Publisher's site

 Abstract The anaerobic digestion process in anaerobic membrane bioreactors is an effective way for waste management, energy sustainability and pollution control in the environment.
 This digestion process basically involves the production of volatile fatty acids and biohydrogen as intermediate products and methane as a final product.
 This paper compares the value of bioproducts from different stages of anaerobic membrane bioreactors through a thorough assessment.
 The value was assessed in terms of technical feasibility, economic assessment, environmental impact and impact on society.
 Even though the current research objective is more inclined to optimize the production of methane, the intermediate products could also be considered as economically attractive and environment friendly options.
 Hence, this is the first review study to correlate the idea into an anaerobic membrane bioreactor which is expected to guide future research pathways regarding anaerobic process and its bioproducts.